In the guide

 Prepacked items must be marked with the net weight of the product in metric units.
 This is not required on packs of fish pies, puddings or flans where the pack is marked with the number of items or the number of items can be seen without opening the pack.
 Very small packs containing less than 5 g of product do not have to have the net weight marked on them.

-Non-prepacked items, including products cut or selected from a larger bulk as requested by the customer, must be sold by net weight or by gross weight if the weight of the bag, wrapper or container in which the product is served is not greater than that allowed for in the table below.
+Non-prepacked items, including products cut or selected from a larger bulk as requested by the customer, must be sold either by net weight or by gross weight if the weight of the bag, wrapper or container in which the product is served is not greater than that allowed for in the table below.

 These requirements do not apply to: